Wednesday, January 31, 2007

 fresh dill sprigs, optional

-In large bowl, combine egg, bread crumbs, milk, 1 1/2 tablespoons dill, nutmeg, paprika, 3/4 teaspoon salt and 1/4 teaspoon pepper; using hands or wooden spoon, blend well.
+In large bowl, combine egg, bread crumbs, milk, 3 tablespoons dill, nutmeg, paprika, 1 1/2 teaspoons salt and 1/2 teaspoon pepper; using hands or wooden spoon, blend well.

 Shape mixture into 1 inch balls.
-In 12 inch skillet, over medium-high heat, melt 2 tablespoons butter; add meatballs; cook about 12 minutes, turning frequently until browned on all sides.
+In large skillet, over medium-high heat, melt 4 tablespoons butter; add 1/2 of the meatballs; cook about 12 minutes, turning frequently until browned on all sides.
 Remove to a plate and repeat with the other half of the meatballs

-To drippings in skillet, add remaining 1 tablespoon. butter; melt over medium-high heat.
-Return meatballs to skillet along with water and remaining 1 1/2 tablespoon dill, 3/4 teaspoon salt and 1/4 teaspoon pepper.
+To drippings in skillet, add remaining 2 tablespoons butter; melt over medium-high heat.
+Return meatballs to skillet along with water and remaining 3 tablespoon dill, 1 1/2 teaspoons salt and 1/2 teaspoon pepper.

 Increase heat to high; bring to boil.